 We may use your Identity, Contact, Technical, Usage and Profile Data to form a view on what we think you may want or need or what may be of interest to you.
 This is how we decide which products, services and offers may be relevant for you for marketing purposes.

-We will get your express opt-in consent before we share your personal data with any company outside the Transform group of companies for marketing purposes.
+We will get your express opt-in consent before we share your personal data with any company outside the Transform Healthcare Limited group of companies for marketing purposes.

 You can ask us or third parties to stop sending you marketing messages at any time by Contacting us.